 Filters allow you to narrow the display based on the predicted and the actual class values.
-The initial display shows the full sample (i.e., both filters are set to all.
-You can set the display to filter by a specific classes, limiting the display).
+The initial display shows the full sample (i.e., both filters are set to all).
+You can instead set the display to filter by specific classes, limiting the display).
 Some examples:

 |"Predicted" filter||"Actual" filter||Display results|

 |All||All||All (up to 100) samples from the validation set|